 Human Dimension

-T he hands are all over.
+The hands are all over.
 Some are working: measuring a length of thread, tightening a vise, reaching to pull someone else up by the hand.
 Others are feeling—dismay, shame, vulnerability.
 Some are praying.
 All convey an intimacy that invites the viewer in to Susan Clinard’s new exhibition, Places We’ve Been.

 On view at the Whitney Humanities Center through June 19, Clinard’s sculptures are intended to invoke our common experience.
 The work, she writes, “offers points of time from our shared human narrative: the recent Californian fires, last week’s bedroom whispers, voices of women protesting, a farmer’s labor, the recent travel ban, love throughout time, a prayer for the shooting in Pittsburgh… The list goes on and on.”

 But, really, none of that needs to be said because of all those hands.
 Clinard manages to make that highly visible part of our anatomy a stand-in for everything else that binds us together as humans.
 “I’m probably obsessed with them,” she says with a laugh.
-“I catch myself staring more at people’s hands than their faces… [They’re] more honest, in a way.”
+“I catch myself staring more at people’s hands than their faces… more honest, in a way.”

 sponsored by